dotnet/docs-maui/docs/ios/privacy-manifest.md

 > [!NOTE]
 > If your app includes any third-party SDKs or packages, then these third-party components must include their own privacy manifests separately.

-For more information about creating a privacy manifest, see [Create a privacy manifest](#create-a-privacy-manifest).
+A privacy manifest is automatically added to new .NET MAUI app projects that are created using .NET CLI or Visual Studio.
+For information about adding a privacy manifest to an existing .NET MAUI app, see [Add a privacy manifest to an existing app](#add-a-privacy-manifest-to-an-existing-app).

 > [!IMPORTANT]
 > The above guidelines are provided for your convenience.
 It’s important that you review Apple’s documentation on [privacy manifest files](https://developer.apple.com/documentation/bundleresources/privacy_manifest_files) before creating a privacy manifest for your project.